-A single workgroup can have a maximum of 300 members.
+Note: A single workgroup can have a maximum of 300 members.
 However, if the workgroup has the Class of Service (COS) configured with the telephony feature Allow additional phones to ring simultaneously and to move calls enabled, the maximum number of agents for the workgroup is 16.

-The Table 152: Workgroups Page: Members Tab table in the Changing an Agent's Log In Status section describes the parameters on the Members tab of the Workgroups page.
+The Workgroups Page: Members Tab describes the parameters on the Members tab of the Workgroups page.